Bulgaria: Shot to Death While Trying to Escape

 Uwe Pries, a citizen of the so-called German Democratic Republic (GDR), took a vacation in Bulgaria in the 1980-s.
 While playing a regular tourist, the young man’s intention was to flee to the West via Turkey.
 He wanted to get out of communist Germany and believed it would be easy to escape via Bulgaria.

 He met a friend at the Black Sea coast, in Kavatsite to be exact, and convinced him to come along.
-Pries expected their lives to change radically, and was not so wrong about that aspect.
+Pries expected their lives to change radically.
+He was not so wrong about that aspect.
 Also he thought their chances to cross the border would be better towards the heartland of Bulgaria, rather than at the coast.
 In this case he was only partially right.

 Pries did not know that anyone’s chances to escape from the Eastern Bloc via Bulgaria were slim and that their lives were in immediate danger.